gbmhunter/blog/content/electronics/components/diodes/light-emitting-diodes-leds/_index.md

 * Symbol: `\(\lambda_{dom}\)`
 * Units (typical): `\(nm\)`

 This is the wavelength of the apparent color the human eye "sees" the LED as.
 It is a photometric quantity, and is not the same thing as the [peak wavelength](#peak-wavelength).
-Normally measured in nanometers (`\(nm\)`).
+Normally measured in nanometres (`\(nm\)`).

 ### Flux

-This will be used as a shorthand for either _radiometric flux_, _spectral flux_ or rarely, _photon flux_.
+This will be used as a shorthand for either _radiometric flux_, _spectral flux_ or rarely, [photon flux](#photon-flux).
 You will have to deduce which based on the context.

 ### Forward Current